renee-kh4n/REACT-todo-app/README.md

 - html looking code is called jsx

 ## Plan your UI
-- breakdown your code into components like text, video, image
-- combine into one app
+1. breakdown your code into components like text, video, image, then combine into one app
+2. I want my app to look like this
+    *Think about making a sandwich*
+    - get a list of ingredients
+    - list the instructions